-Planning decisions can be made in three different ways.
+Planning decisions can be made in three ways.

 Consideration by the Secretary of State

-that can be used as a template.
+The Council has a set of Specimen Planning Conditions.
 However, these will often be varied to make sure they meet relevant requirements of each application.

 Conditions must meet six criteria in order to be acceptable to impose.
 They must be: